tvergilio/local-government-pulse/README.md

 *   **dotnet-gemini-sdk:** A .NET SDK for interacting with the Gemini API. (https://github.com/gsilvamartin/dotnet-gemini-sdk)
 *   **Redis:** An in-memory data store used to track sentiment trends and identify trending topics.
 *   **StackExchange.Redis:** A .NET client library for interacting with Redis
+*   **SignalR:** A .NET library for adding real-time web functionality to applications.

 ### System Components: